15 Cheapest Universities in Tokyo for International Students

 2. What can I study at Best affordable universities in Tokyo?

 International students can study a variety of programs at the undergraduate and graduate levels in Tokyo.
-For example, one of the best affordable schools in Tokyo is the Meiji Gakuin University, which offers Sociology , English, and Social Work to students seeking a bachelor’s degree.
-At the master’s level, the Kokugakuin University offers Religious Studies, Literature Studies, and History Studies.
+For example, one of the best affordable schools in Tokyo is the Institute of Science Tokyo, which offers Transdisciplinary Science and Engineering to students seeking a bachelor’s degree.
+At the master’s level, the Gakushuin University offers Archival Science, Physics, and Economics.

 It's important to take a look at all your options when selecting where to attend post-secondary school.
 With so many different types of schools, degrees, and universities in Tokyo, it can be tough to know where to start looking.